 Teach your kids to cook

 Don’t neglect teaching your kids this important life skill!
 Food brings families together, so get your kids involved in the meal prep.
 Teach them special recipes and let them work alongside you.
 Maybe you’re learning a new cooking skill, too.
 Bring your kids in with you.
+You can see my daughter and I cooking a roast chicken together, one of our favorite meals!

 Your children need to feel like they are an important part of your family.
-Have them do chores.
+Have them do age appropriate chores.
 Let them know how important it is for them to help around the house.
 Everyone lives in the house and contributes to the mess, so everyone needs to pitch in to help keep the home clean!

 Get to know your own backyard